What’s in this article

 Italians have a reputation for being crazy drivers, and you may encounter some, especially in cities.
 But, in general, I believe that we are great drivers, it’s only a matter of getting to know our driving habits:

-- On the Italian Autostrada (Highway) pay attention to the speed limit.
+On the Italian Autostrada (Highway) pay attention to the speed limit.
 There appears to be a widespread misconception that speed limits in Italy are excessive or that you can drive as fast as you want.
 This is not true and you should proceed with caution.
-As mentioned earlier, the speed limit on Italian highways is 130 km/ (81 mph), and it may be reduced to 110 km/h (68 mph) in the event of bad weather.
-Speed is monitored by cameras on the Autostrada, fines are issued automatically and mailed to drivers or car rental agencies.
-Any fine you receive as a driver will be increased by the processing fee charged by car rental companies.
+As mentioned earlier, Italian highways have a speed limit of 130 km/h (81 mph), reduced to 110 km/h (68 mph) in bad weather.
+Cameras monitor speed on the Autostrada, and authorities automatically issue fines, mailing them to drivers or car rental agencies.
+Car rental companies add a processing fee to any fine you receive.

 Driving in Italy: Renting a Car